The Ultimate in Depth Cut Crease Tutorial for Mature Hooded Eyes!

 STEP 2: Blend A Light Medium Shade All Through the Crease, Diffusing Upward

-I am using medium tope color as my transition color.
+I am using a medium taupe color as my transition color.
 The goal is to softly defuse the crease, you do not have to be too precise.
-Just make sure that you see it when you look straight into the mirror with your eyes relax.
+Just make sure that you see it when you look straight into the mirror with your eyes relaxed.
 You don’t want to get it underneath or above the hood, it has to be right on the hood.

-If your hood goes all the way to the inner corner of your eye, then apply transitional color there to.
+If your hood goes all the way to the inner corner of your eye, apply transitional color there too.
 Just to make sure it’s not too dark.
-You want to keep darkest part of eyeshadow on outer corner of your eyes and lightest color on the inside.
+You want to keep the darkest part of the eyeshadow on the outer corner of your eyes and the lightest color on the inside.

-STEP 3: Apply Medium Dark Shade to Add Gradient Effect
+STEP 3: Apply Medium Dark Shade to Add a Gradient Effect

 The Ultimate in Depth Cut Crease Tutorial for Mature Hooded Eyes!
 1

-Apply darker medium shade, I am using dark brown, over light-medium transition shade.
-Do not bring this dark medium shade too high or too low, it has to be right in the middle of your crease, where I put a dotted line on the photo above.
+Apply a darker medium shade, I am using dark brown, over a light-medium transition shade.
+Do not bring this dark medium shade too high or too low, it has to be right in the middle of your crease, where I put a dotted line in the photo above.
 I find that the small brush works best here, like the Morphe M431.

 If your hooded, droopy eyes are uneven like mine.
 Just try to apply makeup as symmetrical as possible ignoring the natural shape of the hoods.